WALL-E/compass-goc/README.md

 * **p2p seeds : `pending`**
 * **p2p persistent peers : `pending`**
 * These peers represent the `goc-coordinator` and `goc-backup` validators (run by the testnet coordinators).
-* The `goc-backup` validator node will be running on Hero shortly after the genesis file that includes the CCV state (Cross Chain Validation state) has been published.
+* The `goc-backup` validator node will be running on Compass shortly after the genesis file that includes the CCV state (Cross Chain Validation state) has been published.
 * The `goc-coordinator` validator node has an overwhelming majority of the voting power, and we aim to start it two hours after the spawn time is reached.
 67% of the voting power needs to come online for consumer chains to start.
 Once the `goc-coordinator` is live, the chain will progress.
 * Please keep in mind that any validator that does not come online after 67% of the voting power is up and running, is likely to be slashed for downtime, potentially resulting in being jailed (the `signed_blocks_window` parameter is set to `8640`).